 Make a cross for your front door or front yard.
 Use branches, palm leaves, or flowers you find in your backyard, and put on your door or gift to neighbors.

 Host an Easter brunch!
 A lovely tradition indeed!

 Watch The Chosen.
 This series about the life of Jesus came highly recommended.
 It is available by downloading the app in the App Store and then watching on your phone or streaming on your TV through Apple TV or Roku.
 I think it’s best for middle/high school and up as there are some dark scenes.
 Preview before just to make sure it’s appropriate for your child.

 Visit your church website.
-They probably have resources for Easter Week.
+They likely have resources for Easter Week.
 And in case you’re looking for a great option, our church has resources for nursery school, preschool, and elementary aged children.
 Videos, printables, and more.
 Everyone is welcome!

 Share the good news.
 How can you share the good news this week?
 So many need to know that Jesus offers hope in a seemingly hopeless world.
 Send cards, call friends, and share the good news with whoever you can.

-Attend or watch church on Easter Sunday.
+Attend church on Easter Sunday.

 I would love to see how you celebrate Easter this year!
 Please post pics and tag us @dosaygive, or DM us with your photos.
 We’ll try to share!

 And please share this post with your friends!

 Source:Wreath and Cross Sash from Fig & Dove.